Contact the Utah Division of Public Utilities (DPU)

 The PSC regulates Utah's local telephone companies, electric, natural gas, and water utilities.
 Click here to see a list of utility companies regulated by the PSC.

-However, the PSC DOES NOT regulate municipalities, cable television, the internet, fuel oil, propane, or gasoline.
+However, the PSC DOES NOT regulate municipalities, cable television, contractual issues, the internet, fuel oil, propane, or gasoline.

 If you have complaints about areas that the PSC does not regulate, the following agencies may be of assistance: